DP-Hype: Federated Differentially Private Hyperparameter Search

-Differentially private distributed learning has made significant advances~\cite{geyer2017differentially,mcmahan2017learning,song2013stochastic}, yet many learning methods have to be fine-tuned to acceptable hyperparameters before unfolding to achieve strong utility-privacy trade-offs.
-Conducting a distributed and scalable (more than $100$ clients) hyperparameter search while preserving differential privacy is a challenging task: The key challenge is that every hyperparameter needs to be evaluated, but revealing the results of the hyperparameter evaluation to other parties can leak information about training data, thereby deteriorating the differential privacy guarantees.
-While in the centralized setting, several techniques~\cite{dwork2006differential, papernot2021hyperparameter,koskela2023practical} have been proposed that are independent of the number of hyperparameters, these techniques rely on one crucial assumption: The adversary is not able to see the intermediate evaluation results, but only sees the final hyperparameter that was chosen.
-This assumption is not satisfied in the distributed setting, and it is not clear how to do so in a scalable manner without relying on a trusted third party.
+Federated learning has made significant advances, yet many learning methods have to be fine-tuned to acceptable hyperparameters before achieving strong utility.
+However, even the process of finding suitable hyperparameters introduces a privacy risk.
+Outliers can noticeably influence a hyperparameter search, and an adversary can use this information to infer whether certain data points were part of the process or not~\cite{papernot2021hyperparameter}.
+Consequently, privacy needs to be preserved.
+For provable privacy guarantees, differential privacy has become the de facto standard.
+Conducting a federated and scalable hyperparameter search while preserving differential privacy is a challenging task: The key challenge is that usually a lot of hyperparameters have to be evaluated, but revealing the results of the evaluations to other parties can leak information about training data, thereby deteriorating the differential privacy (DP) guarantees.
+While in the centralized setting, several techniques~\cite{liu2019private,papernot2021hyperparameter,koskela2023practical} have been proposed that are independent of the number of hyperparameters, these techniques rely on one crucial assumption: The adversary is not able to see intermediate evaluation results, but only sees the final hyperparameter that was chosen.
+This assumption is not satisfied in the federated setting, and it is not clear how to do so in a scalable and federated manner, i.e., without relying on computation parties or trusted third parties, and without paying the well-known $\sqrt{\#\mathrm{clients}}$-price of local DP techniques~\cite{balle2019blanket}.

-In the distributed setting, there are essentially two scenarios: Either the learning task requires a shared setup, or clients differ so vastly in their data that individual learning tasks have to be managed among subpopulations.
+In the federated setting, there are essentially two scenarios concerning the data distribution: either the local data distributions are sufficiently similar such that looking for a shared set of hyperparameters makes sense, or the local data distributions are vastly different such that each party (or group of parties) have to search for their own hyperparameter set.
 In this work, we focus on the first scenario where we aim to find a compromise among clients in terms of hyperparameters, e.g. the model learning rate or its momentum.
-Importantly, having to find a compromise does not necessarily mean that clients share the same data distribution, the so-called independently and identically distributed (iid) scenario.
-On the contrary, clients' data is differently distributed (non-iid) in practice, which is why an algorithm for distributed hyperparameter search has to handle such scenarios up to certain degree as well.
+Importantly, finding a compromise does not imply that clients follow the same data distribution (iid).
+In reality, their data often differs significantly (non-iid), which means that a federated hyperparameter search algorithm must be able to cope with these variations in local distributions to a reasonable extent.